-This is precisely the reason why chronical hyperglycemia aka diabetes is connected to a higher risk of vision problems.
-It’s also connected to cardiovascular disease, stroke, nerve damage and kidney disease.
+This is precisely the reason why chronic hyperglycemia aka diabetes is connected to a higher risk of vision problems.
+It’s also connected to cardiovascular disease, stroke, nerve damage, and kidney disease.

 We are all aware that when one consumes carbs, their blood glucose increases.
-In response to this, one’s pancreas releases insulin, a hormone which facilitates the glucose transport into the body’s cells.
-It also sends signals to one’s liver to convert the glucose into triglycerides and glycogen for storage.
+In response to this, one’s pancreas releases insulin, a hormone that facilitates glucose transport into the body’s cells.
+It also sends signals to one’s liver to convert glucose into triglycerides and glycogen for storage.

 Insulin stimulates this process as well.
 So, basically, when we consume a meal based on carbs, our blood sugar and blood triglycerides increase.
 The problem is that if those sugar levels are chronically elevated, they stimulate cell adaptation, which makes those cells less sensitive to insulin.

-And once your blood glucose levels cannot be maintained at a normal range any longer (since your pancreas simply fails to keep up with the demand for insulin), you end up developing type II diabetes.
+And once our blood glucose levels cannot be maintained at a normal range any longer (since our pancreas simply fails to keep up with the demand for insulin), we end up developing type II diabetes.

 There are plenty of diets out there for regulating those levels by moderating one’s intake of carbs and opting for low glycemic food options.
 But we need to understand that blood sugar responses are impacted by something more than just carb quantity and quality.